Camp Lockett

-Camp Lockett was a United States Army military post located in Campo, California, east of San Diego, and north of the Mexican border.
+Camp Lockett was a United States Army military post in Campo, California, east of San Diego, and north of the Mexican border.
 Camp Lockett has historical connections to the Buffalo Soldiers due to the 10th and 28th Cavalry Regiments having been garrisoned there during World War II.
 It was named in honor of Colonel James R. Lockett who fought in the Spanish–American War, Philippine Insurrection, and the Punitive Expedition.
 There was an active preservation effort underway with long-term plans of creating the 'Camp Locket Historic District' in the National Register of Historic Places, which ended due to private property concerns.
 In 2009 it was designated as a California Historical Landmark, and there are plans to create a county park out of the majority of its former area.

 History

 19th century

 Although travel through the area had been occurring for centuries, with the Diegueño Native Americans having lived there long before European settlement, it wasn't until the end of the 1860s and the early 1870s when a permanent Non-Native American settlement was established in the Campo Valley area.
 The area was settled by people migrating west from Texas, so much so that the area at one time was called "Little Texas".
 In 1869, John Capron established a regular stagecoach run from San Diego, by way of Dulzura and Campo, to Yuma which continued to run until 1912.

 As in many places in the American Southwest, this immigration brought new interactions between the people living in the area, including the Mexicans who lived not too far to the south.
 A telegraph line and a stop for the stagecoach were established, and run by the Larkin family.
 This brought additional commerce to the area; however, with commerce came crime.
-On December 4, 1875, a gunfight between the denizens of Campo and a group of Mexican bandits, who had earlier killed the former Governor of Baja California Antonio Sosa in a robbery, took place at Gaskill's Store.
+On December 4, 1875, a gunfight between the citizens of Campo and a group of Mexican bandits, who had earlier killed the former Governor of Baja California Antonio Sosa in a robbery, took place at Gaskill Brothers' Stone Store.
 After all was said and done the events of that day led to eight dead and two wounded.
 Company G of the 1st Cavalry Regiment was sent by order of Major General John Schofield to San Diego to provide armed assistance to the area.
 Lieutenant Storey commanded a detachment of ten troopers, detaching four troopers to conduct "outpost" duty after shooting himself in the hip, thus providing the first soldiers to be stationed in what would be Camp Lockett.